 - Review safety rules.
 Before each use of this generator, review the "Rules for Safe Operation."
 Failure to follow these rules may result in serious injury or death. - Know how to operate.
 Be thoroughly familiar with all controls and with the proper use of the equipment.
 Know how to stop the generator quickly if needed. - Inspect.
-Before each use, inspect the generator, engine.
+Before each use, inspect the generator, engine, and power transmission assembly (belts, pulleys, couplings).
 Ensure generator/engine mounting is secure.
 Check for fuel leaks and loose or damaged parts.
 Do not operate the generator with damaged, missing, or broken parts.